doggits/DNN-Regressor/README.md

 - [Tensorlayer 1.8.3](https://github.com/tensorlayer/tensorlayer)

 ## Usage
-In dnn_regressor.py, there is a boston housing example help you to use the dnn_regressor.
+In dnn_regressor.py, there is a boston housing example helping you to use the dnn_regressor.